 SLEEP HEALTH

 According to a 2007 report from the US National Library of Medicine, sleep issues have become a prevalent issue among school-aged children.
-Poor sleep health or not enough sleep affects concentration, memory, and behavior, making it harder for your child to learn.
+Poor sleep health practices or not enough sleep affects concentration, memory, and behavior, making it harder for your child to learn.
 Children who don't sleep well are more likely to feel sleepy during the day and to have difficulty learning.

 Unfortunately, many children with sleep issues are misdiagnosed with ADHD or having other issues when, in many cases, the underlying issue is that the child has a pediatric airway disorder.
 Airway disorders include a wide variety of conditions that affect a child’s breathing passages.
 Pediatric airway disorders can result from issues, blockage, or malformities to the nose, throat, trachea, and bronchi.